foodstuffsConsumer/ComputingTask1/SE&L.md

 The prototype should represent all the major characters in the book equally, and should fairly represent the book's theme and tone.

 ## Content Sensitivity
-The Hitchhiker's Guide makes generous use of dark humour, which may be sensitive to new readers.
+The series contains plenty of dark humour, but it should not be sensitive content for the series' target age.

 # Legal Consideration

 ## Copyright & Intellectual Property
 No images from the book itself will be used.
-However, images from any external source will be used, which will require crediting.
-As per Australia copyright laws, up to 10% of material directly from the Hitchhiker's Guide to the Galaxy can be used for study purpose, which allows for usage of quotes.
+As per Australia copyright laws, up to 10% of material directly from the Hitchhiker's Guide to the Galaxy can be used for study purposes, which the website will use less than - as a result, the site is in the clear.

-## Terms Of Use